Let the sun shine in

-Epimediums and forget-me-nots crowd the forest floor; daffodils form yellow clumps where sunshine reaches them; and chalky white birch trunks rise above a variegated carpet of bishop's weed.
+Epimediums and forget-me-not flowers crowd the forest floor; daffodils form yellow clumps where sunshine reaches them; and chalky white birch trunks rise above a variegated carpet of bishop’s weed.

 But this corner garden wasn’t always so charming.
 When landscape designer Karen Steeb and husband David bought the property, it was shaded by dark evergreens and choked by a 10-foot-tall thicket of blackberries.

 Karen decided to keep the native trees, which provide a sense of scale and help screen her house from neighbors and the street.
 But the blackberries had to go, and the shaded, all-green landscape needed a serious infusion of color and texture.